JustUzair/Truffles-Dashobard-Assignment/README.md

 ## URL routes for this website

-/ - Home page / dashboard page
+"/" - dashboard page

-/profile - profile page where all the inputs related to users and their business is situated
+"/profile" - profile page where all the inputs related to users and their business is situated

 ## Screenshots